Close menu Resources for... William & Mary

 D. Combined or Multiple Complaints

 1. Multiple complaints or allegations: The university typically investigates and adjudicates multiple allegations (potential policy violations) at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
-Questions about the use of a single proceeding to resolve multiple allegations will be decided by the Chief Compliance Officer and/or Title IX Coordinator, with the approval of the Dean of Students or designee, if there is an allegation of a violation of the Student Code of Conduct.
+Questions about the use of a single proceeding to resolve multiple allegations will be decided by the Chief Compliance Officer, with the approval of a representative of Student Affairs, if there is an allegation of a violation of the Student Code of Conduct.
 Students participating in an investigation process or who have made a formal complaint are protected from retaliation and the university must guard against a report or allegation being used as a tool of retaliation or as a strategic effort to discredit or preempt another report.
 When both (all) parties involved in a formal complaint allege that the other party(s) violated their rights, for example, the Review Team will carefully assess all formal complaints to determine the appropriate course of action.
 Because an investigation under this procedure is designed to collect evidence relevant to both parties’ perspectives, the appropriate course of action often will be to conduct a single investigation under this procedure.
 In determining which student will be treated as the complainant and which as the respondent, the Review Team will consider relevant factors including those specified in Section VI of this procedure.
 The Review Team also may initiate an investigation in which both (or all) students are respondents.

 2. Alleged violations of different policies: Should an incident result in an allegation that a student has violated the Discrimination Policy and/or the Title IX Policy and another applicable policy, such as the Honor Code or the Student Code of Conduct, the allegation will be processed under this procedure to ensure compliance with federal law.
 A respondent may not face more than one proceeding to determine the final disposition of a single incident.

-3. Amnesty: In order to facilitate full and truthful cooperation from parties and witnesses in this procedure, the Dean of Students generally does not charge parties or material witnesses with Student Code of Conduct violations for drug or alcohol misconduct, such as consuming alcohol underage or consuming illegal drugs, unless such behavior relates directly to the sexual misconduct allegation.
+3. Amnesty: In order to facilitate full and truthful cooperation from parties and witnesses in this procedure, the university generally does not charge parties or material witnesses with Student Code of Conduct violations for drug or alcohol misconduct, such as consuming alcohol underage or consuming illegal drugs, unless such behavior relates directly to the sexual misconduct allegation.
 An example of a Code of Conduct violation that relates directly to a sexual misconduct allegation would be provision of alcohol to an underage complainant by a respondent, when there is an allegation that the respondent provided the alcohol as a means to facilitate a sexual assault.

 E. Advisor and Silent Supporter for Complainant and Respondent